monsimb/CSCE_3550/README.md

 Introduction:
-This project is a learning tool to navigate JWKS and JWT when it comes to web based cyber security.
-Required by CSCE3550.
+This project was created as a learning tool to navigate JWKS and JWT when it comes to web based cyber security.
+Required by CSCE3550 in an assignment created by Jacob Hochstetler.

 Getting Started:
 This project uses the following -